 Contents:

-How do I request a repair for a local council property?
+- How do I request a repair in a communal area of a council property?

-Reporting a housing repair is different for each council.
+Reporting a housing repair is different for each council and housing association.
 In some councils, you’ll only be able to report a problem or repair by calling their repairs hotline.
-To find the telephone number and their operating hours, we suggest you do a Google search for ‘report a repair [council name]‘.
+We recommend you do a Google search for ‘report a repair [social housing provider]‘ to find the best way to report a repair.

 Don’t forget that some repairs are considered urgent and therefore you may need to report them in a different way to non-urgent repairs.
 For more information on what repairs may be considered urgent click here.